gorpipe/gor/CONTRIBUTING.md

 Review all merge requests since the last release and make sure that they along with their underlying issues are tagged with the milestone for the upcoming release.

-Also, review all issues with merge requests that have been merged and make sure that they are tagged with the appropriate milestone.
+Also, review all issues with merge requests that have been merged and make sure that they are tagged with the appropriate milestone ([Closed issues without milestone](https://gitlab.com/wuxi-nextcode/wxnc-gor/gor/-/issues/?sort=created_date&state=closed&milestone_title=None&first_page_size=20))

 ### Reviewing Operations Dashboard